OpenShapeLab/ShapeGPT/README.md

 ## Acknowledgments

-Thanks to [Motion-GPT](https://github.com/OpenMotionLab/MotionGPT), our code is partially borrowing from them.
+Thanks to [Motion-GPT](https://github.com/OpenMotionLab/MotionGPT) and [SDFusion](https://yccyenchicheng.github.io/SDFusion/), our code is partially borrowing from them.

 ## License

 This code is distributed under an [MIT LICENSE](LICENSE).

-Note that our code depends on other libraries, including SMPL, SMPL-X, PyTorch3D, and uses datasets which each have their own respective licenses that must also be followed.
+Note that our code depends on other libraries, including [PyTorch3D](https://pytorch3d.org/), and uses datasets which each have their own respective licenses that must also be followed.